Martingale driven BSDEs, PDEs and other related deterministic problems: Examples of applications

 \section{Examples of applications}

 We now develop some examples.
-In all the items below there will be a canonical Markov class with transition kernel being measurable in time which is solution of a Martingale Problem associated to some triplet $(\mathcal{D}(a),a,V)$ as introduced in Definition \ref{MartingaleProblem}.
+In all the items below there will be a canonical Markov class with transition kernel being measurable in time which is solution of a martingale Problem associated to some triplet $(\mathcal{D}(a),a,V)$ as introduced in Definition \ref{MartingaleProblem}.
 Therefore all the results of this paper will apply to all the examples below.
 In particular, Propositions \ref{MildImpliesMartingale}, \ref{CoroClassic}, Theorem \ref{MainTheorem}, Corollary \ref{ClassicUnique} and Proposition \ref{MildImpliesBSDE} will apply but we will mainly emphasize Theorem \ref{MainTheorem} and Corollary \ref{ClassicUnique}.
+In all the examples $T > 0$ will be fixed.